XRPLF/xrpl-dev-portal/docs/concepts/accounts/decentralized-identifiers.md

 The key principles of a DID are:

 - **Decentralization:** No central issuing agency controls the DID, enabling the owner to update, resolve, or deactivate it.
+This also makes your identity highly-available, since DIDs are usually stored on a blockchain and always available for verification.

-- **Cryptographically Verifiable:** DIDs are verified through cryptographic proofs, making them tamper-evident and secure.
+- **Verifiable Credentials:** Anyone can create a DID and falsify the information on it.
+To prove the authenticity of a DID, a user must provide a verifiable credential (VC).
+In the DID ecosystem, there are three parties: _user_, _issuer_, and _verifier_.
+The _user_ controls the DID, but needs a trusted _issuer_ to verify the information offline.
+The issuer provides a verfiable credential, which the user gives to _verifiers_ that need to confirm the user's identity.
+Verifiable credentials are cryptographically secure and tamper-evident.

 - **Interoperability:** DIDs are open to any solution that recognizes the W3C DID standard.
 This means a DID can be used to authenticate and establish trust in various digital transactions and interactions.